 Knowing when to plant your vegetable garden in zone 3 Alberta can be a tricky question but it is one of the most basic of gardening questions.
 Today I will share with you my vegetable garden planting calendar for where I live near Calgary, Alberta.

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.

-In early May begin your squash, watermelon, cucumbers and brassicas (broccoli, cauliflower, cabbage) indoors.
-These should be planted in peat pots, (such as these ones from Amazon) or some use toilet paper rolls, as they do not like their roots being disturbed when they are transplanted.
+In late April begin your squash, watermelon, cucumbers and brassicas (broccoli, cauliflower, cabbage) indoors.
+These should be planted in peat pots, (such as these ones from Amazon) or some use toilet paper rolls, as these plants do not like their roots being disturbed when they are transplanted.
 For transplanting make sure pots are good and wet and then cut the bottom off with scissors and plant the rest of the pot into the ground.
 The rest of the pot will decompose as the plant grow.

 For the past couple years I have been experimenting with planting many of my garden vegetables earlier than I had previous years, aiming for the end of April vs. the third weekend in May as I had been doing.
 It is true that it in southern Alberta, we often experience snow and freezing temperatures over the May long weekend.
 Even so, many cool weather crops will withstand these temperatures and planting them early can add weeks to your growing season!

 You may risk the tops of the potatoes freezing, but even so the plant will send up more live shoots and I have found that they grow just fine.

 Beans (direct seed)